-Looking back at historical moments when fascism gained ground, we can learn lessons on how to protect the ideas of the radical left when they come under attack and fight for a world free from oppression.
+Looking back at historical moments when fascism gained ground, we can learn lessons on how to protect progressive ideas when they come under attack and fight for a world free from oppression.
 Here we present a reading list of books that engage with issues concerning the rise of fascism, as well as the means of defending against it through anti-fascist and anti-racist organizing.

 The resurgence of the far right across Europe and the emergence of the “alt-right” in the US have put the question of fascism urgently back on the agenda.
 For those trying to understand these forms of politics, there is no better place to start than Fascism and Dictatorship, the unrivalled Marxist study of German and Italian fascism.
 It carefully distinguishes between fascism as a mass movement before the seizure of power and what it becomes as an entrenched machinery of dictatorship.

 Through interviews with people trying to navigate the system, legal experts, politicians and campaigners, Goodfellow shows the devastating human costs of anti-immigration politics and argues for an alternative.
 The new edition includes an additional chapter, which explores the impacts of the 2019 election and the ongoing immigration enforcement during the coronavirus pandemic.

 This Is Not Normal takes stock of a historical moment that no longer recognises itself.
 Davies tells the story of the apparently chaotic and irrational events, and extracts their underlying logic and long-term causes.
 What we are seeing are the effects of the 2008 financial crash, the failure of the British neoliberal project, the dying of Empire, and the impact of the changes that technology and communications have had on the idea of the public sphere as well as the power of information.

 Democracy must be anti-racist.
 Any less is cowardly.
 Any less is reactionary.